All Products

 Select VSW3 and VSW4.

-Step 4: Create an inter-region connection
+Step 4: Create a cross-region TR connection

 2. On the Instances page, click the ID of the CEN instance that you created.